jimburton/scrabble/chapters/Chapter7.md

 priority.
 If we only wanted to write errors (or worse) to file, we could set a different priority here.
 The handler writes its output to a file, `./log/scrabble.log`, that will be created if it does not exist.
 The call to `setFormatter` determines the format of the messages.
-Ours will look something like this:
+Ours will look something like this, where we log an `INFO`
+message:

 ```
+-- in the code, after setting up the logger
+infoM "Starting server."

+-- in ./log/scrabble.log
 [2021-04-06 12:47:52 BST : Scrabble : INFO] Starting server.
 ```